ErwanBarbedor/Plume_-_TextEngine/readme.md

 You can test plume in [your browser](https://app.barbedor.bzh/plume.html).

 Plume requires Lua to run.
 It has been tested with Lua versions 5.x and LuaJIT.
-Clone or download the repository,
+Clone or download the repository.

 Write the following in a file `input.plume` inside the `plume` folder (or just add this folder to path):